quick-lint/quick-lint-js/docs/BUILDING.md

 If you want to run the quick-lint-js program:

-    $ ./build/quick-lint-js
+    $ ./build/quick-lint-js --help

 ---

 ### Windows: Visual Studio

+#### 0. Install build dependencies

+Before building quick-lint-js, install the following third-party dependencies:

+* [CMake][] version 3.13 or newer
+* [Visual Studio 2019][Visual Studio] or newer

 #### 1. Configure with CMake

-Install [CMake][] and [Visual Studio 2019][Visual Studio].
 Open *x64 Native Tools Command Prompt for VS*.
 Use `cd` to navigate to your quick-lint-js project directory.
 Run the following command to create a directory called `build`:

     > cmake -G "Visual Studio 16 2019" -S . -B build